jiegec/classroom-helper/README.md

 {"grade": 100.0}
 ```

-If you want to print human readable scores to use in Python, use:
+If you want to print human readable scores to user and JSON to the helper in Python, use:

 ```python
 data['grade'] = grade